 The Company will pay for the entire cost of soliciting proxies.
-In addition to these mailed proxy materials, the Company's directors and employees may also solicit proxies in person, by telephone, or by other means of communication.
+In addition to these mailed proxy materials, the Company's directors and employees also may solicit proxies in person, by telephone, or by other means of communication.
 Directors and employees will not be paid any additional compensation for soliciting proxies.
-The Company may also reimburse brokerage firms, banks, and other agents for the cost of forwarding proxy materials to beneficial owners.
+The Company also may reimburse brokerage firms, banks, and other agents for the cost of forwarding proxy materials to beneficial owners.